freebsd/crochet/board/Soekris/README.md

 How to Boot the Soekris
 --------------------------------

-1. Connect the DB-9 serial port on the Soekris to your system.
+1. Connect the DB-9 serial port at 9600 8-n-1 on the Soekris to your system.
 This will allow you to view the console output

 2. Insert the CF card into your Soekris